 treatment for a

 rotator cuff disorder.
-If pain, weakness, and
+If you have pain, weakness, and

-need to avoid certain motions and everyday activities that make your problems
+Try to avoid certain motions and everyday activities that make your problems

-or stop the activity if needed.
+or stop if you need to.

-regain as much strength and flexibility in your
+get back as much strength and flexibility in your

 shoulder as possible.

 you start these exercises, talk with your doctor or physical therapist.
 It is